-The social justice movement promotes a redistribution of wealth.
-The kingdom of God will include prosperity for all, but a consolidation of wealth in Jerusalem.
-As the peoples escort the children of Israel back to the land of Israel, they bring with them the wealth of the nations with which Zion is beautified (Isa 60:5-9).
-"Sons of foreigners" (בני־נכר) build the walls and their kings serve Israel (60:10).
-There will be so much wealth coming into Jerusalem that the gates must remain open all day long (60:11).
-This wealth will be used to beautify the Lord's habitation (60:7, 13).
+serve Israel (60:10).
+There will be so much wealth coming into Jerusalem that the gates must remain open all day long (60:11).42 This wealth will be used to beautify the Lord's habitation (60:7, 13).

 While the wealth of the nations consolidates in Jerusalem, the nations will be blessed.

-Isaiah 27:6 explains that when Israel and Jacob "blossom and bud" then the "face of the world (פֿני־תבל) will be filled with fruit (תנובה)."
+Isaiah 27:6 explains that when Israel and Jacob "blossom and bud," then the "face of the world (eeer-ned) will be filled with fruit (ned)."
 The blossom and bud are metaphors for flourishing, but they describe only the beginning.
 The ripe fruit that fills the earth is the culmination of the blessing.
 This fruit is not in Israel alone, but in the whole world.43